dmd-program/dmd-300-sp17/design-project-2/project-description.md

 ---

-## Project production
+## Project media

-### Media type
 If you are unsure of what types of digital projects are available to create, please have a look at the list of [digital design project types](/digital-design-project-types.md).

-### Production process

-You will define tools, processes, and methods, and a project timeline for the concept pitch.
-You will not be prescribed a research
+This is not a comprehensive list, but you should be able to locate your own creative interests within.

 ---